Summer Concerts in the Park

 Bring your blankets, lawn chairs, and picnics, then sit back and relax to the sounds of summer!
 Jackets or sweaters are recommended as the weather often cools during the latter part of the event.
-The Summer Concerts in the Park are well attended; early arrival to obtain prime lawn seating is encouraged.
-Concert goers are asked to leave pets at home.
+The Summer Concerts in the Park are free and well attended, with audiences ranging from 2-5,000; early arrival to obtain prime lawn seating is encouraged.
+Event parking is off-site only; on-site parking is limited and reserved for cars displaying handicap placards until the lot is full.
+Concert-goers are asked to leave pets at home.

 Time: All concerts are free and begin promptly at 5:00pm